seecr/autotest/README.rst

 performance   20
 =========== =======

-The default level is unit.
+The default level is INTEGRATION.
 Test levels are provides as attributes on the tester:

 .. code:: python